-'''

-banner <off>

-Format → Quick Toggle...

-Format → Appearance... → Title

-'''
+banner <off> Format \rightarrow Quick Toggle...
+Format \rightarrow Appearance... \rightarrow Title changes to the user's home directory, if one is defined by the operating system.

 The "banner" command controls whether Act2 will plot a banner along the side of the diagram summarizing the calculation constraints.
 The optional argument "off" de-selects the option.
 Type "show options" to display the current option setting.